fortify-presales/IWA/README.md

     -CiCdToken 'CICD_TOKEN_ID'
 ```

-where `SCANCENTRAL_DAST_API` is the URL of the ScanCentral DAS API configured in Software Security Center and
+where `SCANCENTRAL_DAST_API` is the URL of the ScanCentral DAST API configured in SSC and
 `SSC_USERNAME` and `SSC_PASSWORD` are the login credentials of a Software Security Center user who is permitted to
 run scans.
-Finally, `CICD_TOKEN_ID` is the CICD identifier of a "Scan Settings" you have previously created.
+Finally, `CICD_TOKEN_ID` is the "CICD identifier" of the "Scan Settings" you have previously created from the UI.

+### DAST using Fortify on Demand

+You can invoke a Fortify on Demand dynamic scan using the [PowerShellForFOD](https://github.com/fortify-community-plugins/PowerShellForFOD) PowerShell module.
+For examples on how to achieve this see [here](https://github.com/fortify-community-plugins/PowerShellForFOD/blob/master/USAGE.md#starting-a-dynamic-scan).

 ### API Security Testing using Fortify WebInspect and Postman